 The Sounds of Aloha Chorus is always interested in new members, and we are looking to increase our size!
 Male singers of all ages and all walks of life are invited to share in the fun.
 Our chorus normally meets Thursday evenings at 7:00 p.m to 9:30 p.m., at the Ala Wai Golf Course Clubhouse's Palladium ballroom on the second floor.
-But double-check here to make sure whether, where, and when we are meeting on a given week, as these details are subject to change pending some maintenance at the Ala Wai.
+But double-check here to make sure whether, where, and when we are meeting on a given week, as these details are subject to change right now during some maintenance at the Ala Wai.

 There are a few easy steps to becoming a member of the chorus: